How much does a liquor broker bond cost in Georgia?

 Why do I need this bond?

 A Georgia liquor broker bond holds liquor brokers responsible if they breach the provisions of the Georgia Alcoholic Beverage Code (Title 3, Chapter 4).
 A claim can be filed against the bond if the principal (liquor broker) does not adhere to this code.
-See the Georgia Alcoholic Beverage Code in the “Important Links” section on this page for further information.
+See the Georgia Alcoholic Beverage Code in the “Additional Resources” section on this page for further information.

 If the obligee wishes to file a claim that the courts find to be valid, the surety will cover the incurred damages up to the penal sum of the bond ($2,500).
 Once the claim has been settled, the principal must reimburse the surety for any damages paid out.